-Fees: Until January 31, 2019, There's a 20% commission fee for the first $2,500 of the item' sale amount, 12% commission for any amount over $2,500 but less than $25,000 and a 3% commission for any remaining amount over $25,000.
-Starting February 1, 2019, there's a flat 30% commission fee for sellers with up to nine active listings.
+Fees: There's no listing fee, but a flat 30% commission fee for sellers with up to nine active listings.
 Buyers have 48 hours to return shipped goods.
 Payment isn't credited to your account until the return period ends.
 (If a buyer picks up in person, then the return period ends at the time of pickup and you'll presumably have been paid cash in hand.)

 Good for getting rid of old stuff?
 Not unless it's quite valuable: there's a minimum listing price of $25 for each item.

 Overall: Good for selling high-value homeware to people who are likely to appreciate it.